Why I’m Not The Biggest Fan of “Shtisel”

 Her: Are you watching Shtisel?

 Me: Yes, we finally started to.
-We think it’s great television, but I worry that it furthers the notion that Haredi Jews represent all Orthodox Jews, when in fact the Haredim of Shtisel live a much more stringent and extreme version of Judaism than we do.
+We think it’s great television, but I worry that it furthers the notion that Haredi Jews represent all Orthodox Jews, when in fact the Haredim of Shtisel live a much more insular and right-wing version of Judaism than we do.

 Her: Really?
-That’s funny to hear you call them extreme because…
+That’s funny to hear you say that because…

 Her: Well, yeah.